Meet the boat builders

 Martial arts have been a craft that one has learned and trained to become the best warrior and thus could hope to return home to the family after the expedition.

-The rope-maker makes ropes of sealskin, wool and horsehair for the museum's boats.
+The ropemaker makes ropes of sealskin, wool and horsehair for the museum's boats.

 » Read more about being a ropemaker in the Viking age...

-Provides a special insight into the difficult art of handling the red-hot iron.
+The blacksmith provides a special insight into the difficult art of handling the red-hot iron.
 You can get up close and personal with the complicated - and mysterious - forging technique when the blacksmith shapes the unimaginably many ship nails needed to build a Viking ship.

 Maybe you can help with the bellows while you have a talk about the exciting process of forging iron for nails and tools.